harshasrinivas/URL-screenshot/README.md

-# URL-screenshot
+# URL-screenshot v-1.0.1
-A Script to capture the screenshot of a page and download it, given its URL.
+This Script captures the Screenshot of a webpage, given its URL.
-It uses the page2images API to fetch the Screenshot.
 You can also choose to **download** it.

+It uses the **page2images API** to fetch the Screenshot.

+For this to work you will need to enter the **API-key**.
+If you dont have one, you can get it [here](http://www.page2images.com/sign_up) for free.

+This is just a basic version that captures **Desktop-compatible** Screenshots.
+More improvements will be coming soon.